 An organizer of a symposium may serve as its chair/moderator OR speak in that symposium.

 After symposia are accepted and the scheduling for the meeting is underway, cancellations and schedule changes are very disruptive to planning of any given meeting.
 Thus, symposium organizers should obtain firm commitments from as many of their invited speakers as possible before submitting their proposal.

 If a proposal is accepted, the organizer(s) must submit a final summary description and confirmed speaker list for the symposium to the Executive Director by June 30th, 2021.
 This summary will appear on PAMCA meeting website and should be written so as to stimulate interest and promote attendance by a general audience, and thus is different in focus from the description in the original proposal.
 This final summary must include a complete and current listing of organizers’ names and their affiliations and email addresses; a 200 word description of the session; and a final, confirmed speaker list.

-Organizers will be informed of their session’s time and date by July 31, 2021.
-Symposia may be scheduled for any live session schedule during the three days of the event.
+Organizers will be informed of their session’s time and date by July 31, 2022.
+Symposia may be scheduled for any day schedule during the three days of the event.
 Organizers should inform their invited speakers that scheduling on any day of the conference is possible when asking speakers to commit to the session.
 We cannot schedule or move a session at the discretion of availability of a given speaker.